FeyAgape/Tour-of-heroes/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.

-Navigate to `http://localhost:4200/`.
+The `--open` flag opens a browser to `http://localhost:4200/.`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding